-- Summer and autumn are seasons for female mud crabs and hairy crabs respectively and there will be an upsurge of consumption during the period. - The Centre for Food Safety (CFS) recently conducted a seasonal food surveillance project on hairy crabs and female mud crabs.
+- Autumn is the season for hairy crabs and there will be an upsurge of consumption during the period. - The Centre for Food Safety (CFS) recently conducted a seasonal food surveillance project on hairy crabs.
 The objective was to provide information on the safety of crabs to consumers and the trade.